-- 2003 In FY2003, ADC spent approximately \$44.11 per day to house each inmate - almost a 4 per cent increase over the previous year.
-On July 1, 2002, the Department assumed management of the Grimes and McPherson units that had been privately managed by Wackenhut Corrections Corporation.
-Since opening in January 1998.
-Convicted murderer Riley Dobi Noel was executed July 9 by lethal injection at the Cummins Unit.
+2003 In FY2003, ADC spent approximately \$44.11 per day to house each inmate almost a 4 per cent increase over the previous year.
+Convicted murderer Riley Dobi Noel was executed July 9, by lethal injection at the Cummins Unit.
 The inmate population set a record high when it reached 13,099 in November 2002.
 More than 1,200 of the inmates were backed up in the county jails due to a lack of prison space.
 In December, Cummins became the first Arkansas prison to be in continuous operation for 100 years.
 Cummins received its first inmates by riverboat on Dec.
 13, 1902.
-A century later, it houses nearly 1,800 inmates and is the department's largest and oldest prison. - 2004 During FY2004, Phase I of the Ouachita River Correctional Unit, with 316 beds, opened at Malvern.
-In Phases II and III, an additional 632 beds will be added to the medium-security men's prison, expected to be completed in 2005.
-On Jan.
-6, convicted murder Charles Singleton was executed by lethal injection at the Cummins Unit for the 1979 death of a Hamburg grocer.
+A century later, it houses nearly 1,800 inmates and is the department's largest and oldest prison.

+During FY2004, Phase I of the Ouachita River Correctional Unit, with 316 beds, opened at Malvern.
+In Phases II and III, an additional 632 beds will be added to the medium security men's prison, expected to be completed in 2005.
+On January 6, convicted murder Charles Singleton was executed by lethal injection for the 1979 death of a Hamburg, AR grocer.
 He had spent 24 years on death row.
-The Department received a \$3.8 million loan from the Arkansas Development Finance Authority to assist in building new processing plants at its prison farm and to restructure an existing loan.
+The department received a \$3.8 million loan from the Arkansas Development Finance Authority to assist in building new processing plants at its prison farm and to restructure an existing loan.
 Plans called for using \$2 million of the loan to build a new milk processing plant and a meat processing and cold storage facility at the Cummins Unit.
 The remaining \$1.8 million was to be used to restructure a loan the department took out in 1999 to pay for numerous projects.
-In June 2004, legislators approved funding for a new 200-bed women's unit at Wrightsville.
-Legislators first approved the project in 1999 but plans were halted in November 2001 because of budget reductions.
+In June 2004, legislators approved funding for a new 200 bed women's unit at Wrightsville.
+Legislators first approved the project in 1999, but plans were halted in November 2001 because of budget reductions.